Feets don’t fail me now

 These alternatives offer a variety of flavors and nutritional profiles, allowing you to choose the best option based on your taste preferences and cooking needs.

 Although the consumption of seed oils in small amounts might not be an issue, it is the sheer quantity that ends up in the foods we consume on a daily basis that is the issue.
-Should we be able to purchase and consume convenient, whole, natural foods that are affordable on a more regular basis, then seed oils would not be a big concern.
-However, the constant trickle of poor quality, highly manufactured/processed, and inflammation-promoting oils in our food is a problem.
+The mass production of seed oils os one factor in its availabilty and their lower costs.
+Should we be able to purchase and consume convenient, whole, natural foods that are affordable on a more regular basis, then seed oils would not be such a big concern.
+However, the over-consumption and constant trickle of poor quality, highly manufactured/processed, and inflammation-promoting oils in our food is a problem.

 Tips: